 In the late 1960s, Endre Mester, a Hungarian physician, began a series of experiments on the potential of lasers by using a low-power ruby laser on mice.
 Mice were shaved as a part of the experimental protocol.
 To Mester’s surprise, the laser did not cause cancer but instead improved hair growth around the shaved region on the animal’s back.
 This was the first demonstration of “photobiostimulation” with Low-Level Laser Therapy, and it opened a new path in the field of medicine.

 Until today, different mechanisms have been proposed to explain paradoxical hypertrichosis.
-In one study, this was attributed to the presence of polycystic ovarian syndrome in females undergoing IPL laser treatment for facial hirsutism.
-Another group of researchers suggested that although the heat produced by the laser is less than the temperature necessary for thermolysis of the hair follicle, this heat may be sufficient to induce follicular stem cell proliferation and differentiation by increasing the level of heat shock proteins.
+In one study, this was attributed to the presence of polycystic ovarian syndrome.
+Those women were undergoing IPL laser treatment for facial hirsutism.
+Another group of researchers suggested that this heat may be sufficient to induce follicular stem cell proliferation and differentiation by increasing the level of heat shock proteins.
 These play a role in the regulation of cell growth and differentiation.
 Sub-therapeutic injury caused by the laser could also result in the release of certain factors which could potentially induce follicular angiogenesis and affect cell cycling.

 Low-Level Laser Therapy for Hair Regrowth, Proposed Mechanisms